CodingTrain/website-archive/README.md

 # Help adding pages for video tutorials

-We are currently in the process of migrating videos and community contributions to our new system.
+We are currently in the process of collecting videos and community contributions to our new system.
 If you want to help with this, have a look at the [Content Contribution Guide](https://thecodingtrain.com/Guides/content-contribution-guide.html).
 Thanks for helping us out!

 # Hacktoberfest